trustmlyoungscientist/E-commerce-LLM/README.md

 ![Image Description](./Images/Overview_full.jpg)

 ## Demo
 This demo is a tutorial to use a single fine-tuned LLM to handle multiple e-commerce tasks.
 Please see [Demo1.ipynb](https://github.com/trustmlyoungscientist/E-commerce-LLM/blob/master/Demo1.ipynb) for details.
+You can also check [Demo1_video](https://github.com/trustmlyoungscientist/E-commerce-LLM/blob/master/Demo1_video.mp4) for a quick understanding.

 ## Requirements:
 <code>pip install -r requirements.txt</code>